-Whilst a more long term approach needs to be considered, a number of projects could be put in place to help to bridge this gap and go some way to increasing the percentage of school leavers considering apprenticeship's.
+Whilst a more long term approach needs to be consider a number of projects could be put in place to help to bridge this gap and go some way to increasing the percentage of school leavers considering apprenticeships.

-We are already working with schools to promote apprenticeships but we now need to think about who and what influences young people when making future career choices and connect with them on a more social emotional level.
+Work is underway with schools to promote apprenticeships but more focus is needed on who and what influences young people when making future career choices and connect with them on a more social/emotional level.